divijghose/firedrake/Parallel-MPI-Debugging-with-tmux-mpi.md

   1. Install `pdb++` (see https://pypi.org/project/pdbpp/) which is much better than standard `pdb`
   2. Start a `tmux` session with a `tmux` "window" for each MPI rank, each of which opens in the debugger with `$ tmux-mpi 3 $(which python) -m pdb test.py`
-  3. Open a new terminal and attach to the `tmux` session with `tmux attach -t tmux-mpi`.
+  3. Open a new terminal on the same computer and attach to the `tmux` session with `tmux attach -t tmux-mpi`.
 You should see that `pdb++` has stopped at the initial import:
 ```
 [2] > /Users/rwh10/firedrake/src/firedrake/deleteme.py(1)<module>()
 -> import sys